adamkewley/presentation-combiner/README.md

 ## Requirements ##
 - The script may only by ran on a Windows operating system (uses CScript).
-- PowerPoint must be installed
+- Microsoft PowerPoint must be installed

 # Usage #
 ## Basic Usage ##